How to retarget potential casino players

 Tools and platforms to consider

-Complement execution with tag managers and analytics platforms for implementation control, and consider CDPs or CRM integrations to centralise first-party signals.
-Affiliate tracking providers and postback mechanisms are essential for reconciliation, and consent management tools maintain regulatory hygiene.
+Complement execution with tag managers and analytics platforms for implementation control, and consider CDPs or CRM integrations when first-party signals need to be centralized.
+Affiliate tracking providers and postback mechanisms are essential for reconciliation, while consent management tools help maintain regulatory and partner-policy hygiene.

-• Ad platforms and DSPs (search, social, programmatic)
+• Ad platforms and DSPs for search, social, and programmatic execution

-• Tag managers and analytics (for pixel implementation and data layers)
+• Tag managers and analytics platforms for pixel implementation and data layers

 • Customer data platforms (CDPs) and CRM integration tools